About Me

 - What is the complexity of the constrained existence problem of SPEs in Büchi games?
 (We have shown that it was NP-complete in the case of parity games, and even of co-Büchi games, but this case remains open.)

 - Conjecture: for every positive ε, in every mean-payoff game, there exists a (possibly randomised) ε-SPE.
-(This result is known in the case of terminal reward games, and I believe it can be extended to mean-payoff games.)
+(This result is known in the case of terminal reward games, and I believe it can be generalised.)

 Teaching